 Since this is Mental Health Awareness Week, I think that it may be a good idea for us to ensure that living well is at the core of your staff engagement strategy.
 A workplace wellness program does not necessarily have to be elaborate, time-consuming and costly.

 Of course, there is much more to employee health and wellbeing than providing lighter options in the canteen but keep in mind that small changes can significantly boost your team’s morale.
-Although a plan to improve mental health covers all sorts of things, here are our top 5 picks that will help create a healthy workplace:
+Although a plan to improve mental health covers all sorts of things, here are our top 5 mental health tips that will help create a healthy workplace:

 Eating a healthy diet is the first step to maintaining good mental health.
 This can be achieved by offering nuts, fruits and seeds free of charge to your staff instead of chocolate, cake, and biscuits.
 Doing this will make a big difference to the wellbeing of your employees.